Adding Executors

 executor) or built in Teaclave itself (e.g. builtin executor).
 The source code

-of either type is located at executor/src/
+of either type is located at executor/src/.
+The general steps for adding a

 custom executor can be summarized in the following steps: